The Professor's Notes

 Move on.
 Chart a new course.

-One Response to “Seth Godin and Sunk Costs”
+One thought on “Seth Godin and Sunk Costs

 Incredibly relevant to todays socioeconomopolitical environment.